rimelek/tutorial-docker-build/README.md

 [/bin/sh -c #(nop)  CMD ["env"]]
 ```

-This can be familiar from the output of the last container list.
+This can be familiar from the output of the `docker image history`.

 ## Create your own builder